Pride & Prejudice (2005 film): Box office

 On 11 September 2005, Pride & Prejudice premiered at the Toronto International Film Festival as a special Gala Presentation.
 The film was released in cinemas on 16 September in the United Kingdom and Ireland.
-It achieved the number one spot in its first week, earning £2.5 million ($4.6 million) while playing on 397 screens.
-The film stayed at the top for two more weeks, earning by then a total of over £9 million at the UK box office.
+It achieved the number one spot in its first week, grossing £2.5 million ($4.6 million) while playing on 397 screens.
+The film stayed at the top for two more weeks, grossing by then a total of over £9 million at the UK box office.
 It was featured on 412 screens at its widest domestic release.

+In October 2005, the film opened at number one in Australia, with an opening weekend gross of $1.6 million.

 On 11 November 2005, the film debuted in the United States with an opening weekend of $2.9 million on 215 screens.
 Two weeks later, it played on 1,299 screens and box office returns increased to $7.2 million; the film left cinemas the week of 24 February 2006 with a total US gross of $38,405,088.
 Jack Foley, the president of distribution of Focus Features, the film's US distributor, attributed Pride & Prejudices success in America to Austen's appeal to "the boomer market" and its status as a known "brand".

 Pride & Prejudice was released in 59 more countries between September 2005 and May 2006 by United International Pictures.
 With a worldwide gross of $121,147,947, it was the 72nd-highest-grossing film of 2005 in the US and the 41st-highest internationally.